Evelyn Ruth Sorensen Lauritzen

 In 1946, they returned to the Minneapolis, Minnesota, area to be near his parents, who were having medical problems.
 While there, Adrian was hired to teach classes in music at MacPhail College of Music, where he had earlier completed his undergraduate and master's degrees.
 Evelyn also taught at MCM during this time, giving lessons in voice.

 They moved to the Chicago area in 1948 when Adrian began doctoral study at the Chicago Musical College.
-Near the end of his work at CMC, Southern Missionary College asked him to chair the music program there, an offer he accepted in 1952.
+Near the end of his work at CMC, Southern Missionary College, now Southern Adventist University, asked him to chair the music program there, an offer he accepted in 1952.
 Evelyn assisted in the vocal area during their five years there.

 They returned to the Minneapolis area in 1957, where Adrian was asked to serve as the Dean of MCM.
 She began teaching lessons at home and continued her studies in music at MCM, taking classes and lessons in voice, piano, and organ.
 Because of the increase in students taking lessons from her in all three areas at home, as many as 46 lessons a week, and her role as a mother in raising two sons, Jeffrey and Barry, her study at MCM was slowed.